Svalorzen/AI-Toolbox/docs/ExtendingAIToolbox.md

 ### Generative MDP Models ### {#genmod}

-The most basic basic MDP model interface is one for a generative model, i.e. a model which we only use to sample new transitions, but where we don't have access to the underlying transition and reward functions.
+The most basic basic MDP model interface the generative model, i.e. a model which we only use to sample new transitions, but where we don't have access to the underlying transition and reward functions.
 A simulator would be an excellent candidate for a generative model.

 Here are the methods which you need to implement for your class to be compatible with algorithms that expect a generative model: